AQuA is formally accountable to its Board which meets on a quarterly basis.

 David is also a Visiting Senior Fellow at The King’s Fund, and a Non-Executive Director and Deputy Chair at Aintree Hospital NHS Foundation Trust.

-Elizabeth has a long term interest in developing improvement capability and capacity stemming back to her career as a nurse specialising in emergency care.
-Having led clinical improvement initiatives, she moved to leadership roles in regional and national improvement programmes, including with the NHS Modernisation Agency and the Department of Health Emergency Intensive Support Team and as an improvement consultant for NHS Scotland.
+Starting her career as a nurse specialising in urgent and emergency care she saw first-hand the need to integrate components of health and care systems and led multiple clinical quality and process improvement initiatives.
+She moved to hospital management and PCT and CCG commissioning roles and then to leadership roles in regional and national improvement programmes, including with the NHS Modernisation Agency and the Department of Health Emergency Intensive Support Team and as an improvement consultant for NHS Scotland.

-She is also an executive leadership coach and board member of the International Foundation for Integrated Care (IFIC).
+Elizabeth is an executive leadership coach and was a board member of the International Foundation for Integrated Care (IFIC) 2014-16.

 Lesley joined AQuA as a Director and founding member of the management team in 2010.
 Lesley established and leads the AQuA Academy, overseeing the strategic development and delivery of quality improvement training and development, providing the tools and methodologies for building capability and capacity from Board to front line.